ryanraposo/sloptop/README.md

 Keep this guide handy for top-to-bottom SlopTop excellence.

-For any questions or concerns, don't hesitate to reach out.
+For any questions and concerns, don't hesitate to reach out.

-Get yours (today!) queen dk

 ---

+raposo.ryan@gmail.com
+- Pre-configured
+- BYOM (Bring Your Own Machine)
+- Support

+Everything is negotiable.